 That brings us to . . . .

 Above, I mentioned that hosts are a great option for those who want backend support but still want to develop their brand.
-If you want to run your travel agency, but do not want to spend time creating a brand identity from scratch, a travel agency franchise is a great option.
+If you don't want to spend time creating a brand identity from scratch, a travel agency franchise is a great option.

 Is that up to your alley?
 You can learn about travel franchises here!

-For the franchise listings on our site, the startup cost to become a travel agent through the franchise route ranges from to $300-$8,995.
+For the franchise listings on our site, the startup cost to become a travel agent through the franchise route ranges from $299-$8,995.
+The range of average low and average high is $1,165 to $5,665.

 The latest data we have on startup costs for franchise owners is from 2020.
 Here's what that looked like back in the day:

-When we say independent agent, what we mean is a travel agent who gets their own accreditation number, rather than using a host agency's..
+Independent advisors are travel agents who get their own accreditation number, rather than using a host agency's..

 If you’re a newbie independent agent, we’d love to hear from you!
 Let us know in the comments below if you’re willing to share how many coins you dropped!
 But most importantly, take our survey so we can offer great more great data in the independent segment!